 In the agency-wide financial statements, long-term debt obligations are reported as liabilities in the Statement of Net Position.
-Bond premiums and discounts are deferred and amortized over the lives of the bonds.
+Bond premiums and discounts, as well as issuance costs, are deferred and amortized over the lives of the bonds.
 Bonds payable are reported net of the applicable bond premium or discount.
+Bond issuance costs are reported as deferred charges and amortized over the term of the related debt.